SNAPlabgroup/ANLffr/README.rst

     from anlffr.helper import biosemi2mne

 The project homepage is http://github.com/haribharadwaj/ANLffr.
-See the examples directory for a sample script to get started!
+The `examples directory <https://github.com/haribharadwaj/ANLffr/tree/master/examples>`_ contains a sample script that you could modify for your purposed.
+That would be a good place to get started!

 Get the latest code
 -------------------